zvozin/Functional_Programming_in_Kotlin/README.md

 # Thanks

 These koans constitute:
-- a thank you to Paul Chiusano and Rúnar Bjarnason for putting together what's widely considered a seminal book on functional programming
+- a thank you to Paul Chiusano and Rúnar Bjarnason for putting together a seminal book on functional programming
 - a thank you to Andrew Breslav and his team at Jetbrains for putting together a highly viable alternative to Java

-I'd like to also thank Paul and Rúnar for originating possibly the single most popular functional programming meme that a colleague of mine once aptly expressed as an interview question:
+I'd also like to thank Paul and Rúnar for originating possibly the single most popular functional programming meme that a colleague of mine once aptly expressed as an interview question:

 > Q: under what circumstances do you flatMap that sh*t?
 >